muhammadelshareif/b-m-project/README.md

 - Require Authentication: false
 - Request

-  - Method: GET
+  - Method: ?
-  - Route path: /api/session
+  - Route path: ?
   - Body: none

 - Successful Response when there is a logged in user